doug-l-mitchell/ModelValidator/README.md

 }
 ```

-and I want to validate this object in the business layer such as this
+and I want to validate this object in the business layer...

 ```csharp
 public void SomeBusinessMethod(SampleData data)